 - Platform independence

-Ruby is considered to be the language of startups.
-Its excellent structure and clarity at all stages of coding, plus a huge selection of ready-made solutions and libraries allow you to create successful projects.
+Ruby is considered to be one of the best programming languages for startups.
+Its excellent structure and clarity at all development stages, plus a huge selection of ready-made solutions and libraries help you create truly successful products.

-Although Ruby is often perceived as inseparable from its RoR framework, nevertheless this elegant language has also been used independently.
-Great development examples are:
+Although Ruby is often perceived as inseparable from its Ruby on Rails framework, this elegant language has also been used independently.
+Great examples are:

 - CSS language extension (Sass)